rohu4u/F-B-Sales-Dataset-FMCG-/README.md

 # F&B-Sales-Dataset-FMCG:

-Necessary columns were added in Excel.
+1.Necessary columns were added in Excel.

-For better visualization we used Tableau and Power BI.
+2.For better visualization we used Tableau and Power BI.